TritonDataCenter/node-getopt/README.md

 supports using the same option multiple times (e.g., "-vvv", commonly used to indicate level of verbosity).

-For further reference on the POSIX standards, see the following:
+For further reference on the relevant POSIX standards, see the following:

     http://pubs.opengroup.org/onlinepubs/009695399/functions/getopt.html
     http://pubs.opengroup.org/onlinepubs/009695399/utilities/getopts.html